jenkinsci/jetbrains-space-plugin/docs/integration-without-plugin.md

 Configuring the integration on the Space side is exactly the same as with the Jenkins plugin.
 Please refer to the [corresponding instructions](../README.md#enable-jenkins-integration-in-space) for completing this step.

+The only difference is that you will also need a permanent token for Jenkins to to report external status checks to Space.
+While setting up an application in Space, go to the **Permanent Tokens** tab and create a new permanent token there.
+Copy the token, you’ll need to provide it later when setting up the integration on the Jenkins side.

 **TODO There will be a small difference on the Space side as well as soon as we implement simplified Jenkins integration management (checkbox "no Jenkins plugin", persistent token generation), so will need to document it.**

 On the Jenkins side, proceed as follows: